 At a higher level, there needs to be a really tight relationship between product and sales.
 Sales is on the front-line hearing use cases, wins, and objections.
 Product needs to take that knowledge to understand customers and build the right product.

 Is Product-Led a strategy that only works for small companies?

 Absolutely not!
 Based on Chris’s experience at IBM, even large companies are experiencing a paradigm shift.
 Products need to be easier to onboard and upgrade, and the product-led mentality needs to be adopted organization wide.
 In addition, one of the most important things to get right is sales team incentives.
 Sales teams that are incentivized to sell partner services over internal products will inevitably do so.

 Talk to as many customers as possible - you can never talk to customers too much.
 Don’t be afraid to change something or go back to the drawing board.

 What are some of the challenges revenue and operations teams face in executing Product-Led Revenue today?

 Revenue and operations teams are logging into 8 different systems trying to figure out who to talk to.
 The ideal system would sit across third party and first party data sources, centralize all that data in a single place, and allow teams to build logic on top of it.
 For example, when certain metrics hit a certain threshold, automatically bubble up a workflow to the rep who owns that account.

 We’re building a revenue expansion platform that centralizes data sources and helps you discover insights and automate playbooks that drive upsell and expansion.
-If you’re interested in learning more, we’d love to connect with you.
+If you’re interested in learning more, get started here, or request a demo.